Bryxxit/puppetdb-exporter/README.md

 # Prometheus PuppetDB exporter

 This is our implementation of a prometheus exporter for your Puppet environment.
-It exports facts from PuppetDB, so you can create metrics about your environment, based on them.

-It will also gather information about the status of your Puppet infrastructure (Puppet master health and performance).
+You can gather facts with this and export them to prometheus.
+Other things are collected as well such as:
+ - Master performance metrics: jruby, jvm, http,...
+ - the reports api is also evaluated so that each compile time is exported.
+ -
+Gathering facts can be done with wildcards.
+You can now also define fact bundles so that a bunch of facts are set on a single entry.

+If you have any requests or issues you can always create an issue on the issues page.

 ## Quick start